 Important soft skills for nursing

-There are several essential soft skills to list on a nursing resume.
+There are several essential soft skills to include on a nursing resume.
 These are skills that you’ll need as a nurse, regardless of your level or position, and relate to your ability to interact with colleagues or patients.

 Here are five of the most essential soft nursing skills for your resume: